ncatlab/nlab-content/pages/1/5/5/0/551/content.md

 [[!redirects separable objects]]

 ##Idea
 A _decidable object_ is the categorical rendering of the notion of a decidable set from [[computability theory]].
-This corresponds to the algebraic and topological, concepts _separable_ , respectively _unramified_ object, as pointed out by Lawvere.
+This corresponds to the algebraic and topological concepts _separable_ , respectively _unramified_ object, as pointed out by Lawvere.

 ##Definition